 Vacancies

 We are always on the lookout for talented Ph.D. and Postdoctoral candidates.
 Inquiries are welcome from graduates and postgraduates who are either self-funded or motivated to apply for research funding.
-Interested students are advised to clearly read the below information regarding different funding and then can contact Amin for support in applications.
+Interested students are advised to read the information below regarding different funding and then contact Armin for support in their applications.

 Funded Open Positions